Sardtok/getdata-assignment/README.md

 prescribed in the assignment.

-First it loads the variable names and cleans them up according to the naming scheme described below in the code book.
+First it loads the variable names and cleans them up according to the naming scheme described in the [code book](CodeBook.md) (this is almost entirely based on regular expressions, and could be difficult to read if you are not at least somewhat familiar with regex).
+It employs a helper function to move function names (like mean, std, etc.) in front of the sensor names (Gyro, Acc, etc.).
+This is also done entirely with regex, but as it was a common pattern in my naming scheme, it simplified the work a bit (although it changes the order of backreferences).

 Then it loads activity labels, and the activities associated with the measurements in both the training and testing sets, converting the activity numbers to activity labels.
 Then it loads subject IDs for each measurement in the two sets.
 Then it reads the measurements for both sets.

 At this point, there are two lines of code commented out, that would allow outputting all measurements as a tidy dataset.
 The full dataset